Global Brand Management, Global Marketing

 Global Crowdsourcing

 It’s not that long ago that a shop owner was considered successful if they had 2 stores in the same town.
-Each would have had its own set of accounts and communication would have been through someone physically travelling between the stores.
-Some years later an entrepreneur may have had a small chain of stores in different towns or states.
-They would have relied on mail services, telegrams and their staff structure would often be duplicated in each store.
+Each would have had its own set of accounts, and communication would have been through someone physically traveling between the stores.
+Some years later, an entrepreneur may have had a small chain of stores in different towns or states.
+They would have relied on mail services, telegrams, and their staff structure would often be duplicated in each store.

 What is crowdsourcing?